ausgis/geosimilarity/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This release corrects the incorrect version number reported in the package attachment information and drops `Suggests` dependency of `SecDim` package.
+* This release fixs bug in executing the GOS model when the right side of the formula is `.`.